 However, as mentioned above, per-transaction fees for classic gateways are often lower than modern ones.
 So it’s worth considering how much you’ll pay in the long run, and if a little hassle is worth more than the gateway fees.

 You can always switch gateways in the future, but that comes with its own set of considerations.

 Consider the benefits of hosted vs. integrated gateways

-Much like eCommerce platforms, which have hosted and self-hosted options, payment gateways can be hosted off-site or integrated into your store.
-As you probably have guessed, there are advantages and disadvantages to both options.
+Much like ecommerce platforms, which have hosted and self-hosted options, payment gateways can be hosted off-site or integrated into your store.
+As you’ve probably guessed, there are advantages and disadvantages to both options.

 Hosted payment gateways

 Hosted gateways redirect your customers to the payment processor’s platform to input payment information.
 The biggest perk of this setup is that the offsite provider is responsible for all PCI compliance and data security.
 This is one less thing for you to worry about, and major hosted processors will have information on their compliance and security methods if you need it.

 There are some potential downsides, however.
 In some countries, off-site payment processors aren’t trusted; in others, they’re actually preferred.
 So you’ll need to know how your audience feels about a hosted gateway before choosing one.